Obama seeks to reassure Israel's Netanyahu on Iran nuclear deal

 Obama spoke to Netanyahu by phone prior to departing the White House on a Democratic fund-raising trip to the West Coast.
 White House spokesman Josh Earnest told reporters on Air Force One that the two leaders reaffirmed the shared goal of preventing Iran from obtaining a nuclear weapon.

-"The president underscored that the United States will remain firm in our commitment to Israel which has good reason to be sceptical about Iran's intentions," he said.
+"The president underscored that the United States will remain firm in our commitment to Israel which has good reason to be skeptical about Iran's intentions," he said.

 (Reporting by Jeff Mason; writing by Steve Holland; editing by Jackie Frank)